open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

 spec: {}
 ```

-Unlike Kubernetes that uses RBAC and `namespace`-based isolation - ODF is based on **ReBAC account-centric model** that allows complex ownership and access control hierachies, e.g. teams, organizations, flexible permissions for accounts outside of organizations.
+Unlike Kubernetes that uses RBAC and `namespace`-based isolation - ODF is based on **ReBAC account-centric model** that allows complex ownership and access control hierarchies, e.g. teams, organizations, flexible permissions for accounts outside of organizations.

 ### Identity